What’s Black and White and Shocking All Over?

 In 2012, fewer and fewer people seem to get their knickers in a bunch over people dating and marrying outside their own group.
 Indeed, data shows that Canadians are increasingly colour blind when it comes to love.
 According to the 2006 Census, 3.9% of Canada’s 7,482,800 couples were mixed unions, a 33% increase since 2001.

-But 55 years ago, when Crossroads first aired on CBC, things weren’t so whatever-works and easy-breezy.
+But in the late ’50s, when Crossroads first aired on CBC, things weren’t so whatever-works and easy-breezy.
 Let’s just look at it this way: a decade later, when Guess Who’s Coming to Dinner opened in the US, interracial marriage was still illegal in 17 states.
 Illegal.
 That means people of different skin colour couldn’t get married in those states, and if they somehow managed to get married somewhere else, they couldn’t happily ever after settle down in those states, either.
 Back then, interracial marriage was a Huge Deal.
 (Fun fact: Alabama maintained a ban on interracial marriage until November 2000.)

 The couple – the very opportunely named Mildred and Richard Loving – filed a motion that reached the Supreme Court (Loving v.
 Virginia), and eventually snowballed into a landmark civil rights case that declared every race-based legal restriction on marriage unconstitutional in the US.
 The date was June 12, the year, 1967.

-Although Canada never passed this type of legislation (thank God), it still gives you an idea of the sort of mood America was in at the time.
-(That and chills.)
+Although Canada never passed this type of legislation, it still gives you an idea of the sort of mood America was in at the time.

 I’m not going to tell you how it all goes down (you’ll have to watch it to find out), but I promise you hand wringing galore, an icky conversation with an icky boss, a sulfurous blonde in furs twisting her neck staring at our young hopefuls in a crowded restaurant, a lover’s quarrel, a party and a kiss on the mouth (not who you think.)